-If you are beginning to think about your options, or need to make a decision in the near future, this website can help you.
+If you are beginning to think about senior living options our website can help you

 It helps to know beforehand that the terms for housing options for older adults can be very confusing.
 In some cases, no standard “vocabulary” clearly distinguishes one housing type from another.